Renaming US Army Bases Originally Named After Confederate Generals

 Fort Pickett originally honored Confederate General George Pickett.
 His charge at Gettysburg in 1863 had failed, and by the end of the Civil War Robert E. Lee avoided relying upon him.
 Supposedly, Robert E. Lee was surprised to see Pickett in the surrender ceremony at Appomattox, and asked an aide:5

-The originally estimated cost for changing all the Confederacy-related signs at nine military bases across the United States by the end of 2023 rose from $21 million to $39 million.6
+The originally estimated cost for changing all the Confederacy-related signs at nine military bases across the United States by the end of 2023 rose from $21 million to $39 million.
+In 2023, USA Today estimated the total cost was $60 million.6

 Fort Pickett was renamed Fort Barfoot on March 24, 2023.